Apple Health is a place where you can store and track all of your health and fitness data in one place.

 How to view and use Medical ID

 The feature is available on both the iPhone and the Apple Watch and can be viewed when the devices are locked.
-It's important to clarify that this information is not included in your health data and shared with other apps.
+It's important to clarify that this information is not included in your health data and is shared with other apps.

 To add information to Medical ID: